 In the last few decades computers have invaded one industry after another.
 Part of what they have done is got rid of paperwork.
 Since paperwork is the bane of many installer’s lives, it’s time to take the plunge if you haven’t already made it.

 Does it take time, effort and money?
 Yes, but that will pay off big time.
-We have thousands of users of our app and we have loads of testimonials of people whose business lives have been hugely improved as a result.
+We have thousands of users of our app, Powered Now, and we have loads of testimonials of people whose business lives have been hugely improved as a result.
 I promise, you won’t regret it.